Technology

 Builds a real-time AI-powered video intelligence platform that uses deep learning, multimodal vision-language models, and reinforcement learning to detect and escalate threats in live surveillance feeds for law enforcement and large-scale security operations.

-Behind the scenes, the team's lean size (2,3 technical founders, no public job postings) signals a heads-down, pilot-driven development phase tightly coupled to law enforcement feedback loops.
-Founder Srihan Balaji's prior work deploying RL-optimized video intelligence at Lockheed Martin suggests proprietary reinforcement learning techniques for alert prioritization are being refined internally.
-The absence of patent filings or open-source contributions indicates IP is being kept close.
-GitHub and conference activity is minimal, pointing to a stealth posture.
-Strong indicators of near-term expansion to adjacent verticals (stadiums, transit, corporate campuses) and likely development of integration APIs for existing VMS/PSIM platforms to accelerate enterprise adoption.
+The team's lean size (2-3 technical founders, no public job postings) signals a heads-down, pilot-driven development phase tightly coupled to law enforcement feedback loops.
+Founder Srihan Balaji's prior work deploying RL-optimized video intelligence at Lockheed Martin suggests proprietary reinforcement learning techniques for alert prioritization.
+Strong indicators of near-term expansion to adjacent verticals (stadiums, transit, corporate campuses) and likely development of integration APIs for existing VMS/PSIM platforms.

 AI watches thousands of security cameras simultaneously and instantly alerts officers when it spots a weapon, a fight breaking out, or someone collapsing.